-The movie isn’t horrible, but I believe it isn’t intense enough to be called a suspense-thriller, and it definitely isn’t scary enough to be a true horror film, even though it makes a distinct effort to harken back to the days of classic horror tales that are more focused on the psychological and less enamored with the splattersational gore.
+The movie is okay, but I believe it isn’t intense enough to be called a suspense-thriller, and it definitely isn’t scary enough to be a true horror film, even though it makes a distinct effort to harken back to the days of classic horror tales that are more focused on the psychological and less enamored with the splattersational gore.

 I’m not sure if it’s a good thing or a bad thing if the music in the trailer made the film seem more suspenseful than it turned out to be upon the actual viewing.

-Given the budget they were working with, it’s not a bad final product (it’s nowhere near being a terrible film), but I wish a little more time had been spent on building out the story.
+Given the budget they were working with, it’s a solid indie final product, but I wish a little more time had been spent on building out the story.

 There is a hidden gem on this DVD however, a supplementary audio track with producer John Portanova interviewing screenwriter Tracy Torme.
 The description of it on the DVD jacket is misleading, since it implies that he’s doing commentary on the movie and I really only listened to it because I was curious what his connection to the film had been.